Gimbal

 GimbalError – If the request fails.
 The error contains the reason for the failure.

-async set_roi_location(latitude_deg, longitude_deg, altitude_m)
+async set_roi_location(gimbal_id, latitude_deg, longitude_deg, altitude_m)

 Set gimbal region of interest (ROI).